AleksandrRiabov/AleksandrRiabov/README.md

 - 🖥️  See my portfolio at https://aleksandrriabov.github.io/portfolio/
-- ✉️  You can contact me at sania.riabov@gmail.com
+- ✉️  You can contact me at sania.riabov@gmail.com or [LinkedIn](https://www.linkedin.com/in/aleksandr-riabov/)
 - 🧠  I'm currently learning TypeScript in React

 ### Technical Skills